hashgraph/guardian/Demo Artifacts/readme.md

 ![Guardian step 8](https://user-images.githubusercontent.com/40637665/137965200-bc63668e-cd94-4451-a495-ef0f32cd2b7c.png)

-9. When signing into the Installer profile, you must follow similar configuration steps as the Root Authority.
+9. When signing into the User profile (soon to be the Installer Role), follow similar configuration steps as the Root Authority.
 Click the **Generate** button, then select **Submit**.
 After generating the Hedera Operating ID and Key, the Installer profile will be configured, test HBAR will be credited to the account, and a DID will be created.

 ![Guardian step 9](https://user-images.githubusercontent.com/40637665/137965583-00d980fd-aa27-4dd4-b62e-2adc96b116ed.png)

-10. Next, navigate to the **Token** tab and click the **link** icon to associate the Installer to the token we created as the Root Authority.
+10. Next, navigate to the **Token** tab and click the **link** icon to associate the user to the token we created as the Root Authority.

 ![Guardian step 10](https://user-images.githubusercontent.com/40637665/137965789-6e5b888d-88a2-4a6d-917e-fd797b060b2d.png)